 North Quabbin Photography – Dale Monette – New Salem, MA – Dale Monette has worked in the Quabbin for 30 years.
 Since retiring in 2014, he has made images of the Quabbin highlighting its animals and the four seasons of the year.

 Nuthatch & Bluet Studio – Susie Secco – Northfield, MA – Nuthatch & Bluet Studio grew out of Susie’s love of color, patterns, and textiles.
 She is most inspired by the natural world, but also draws from her love of Scandinavian design.
 Hand-carved blocks are used to print on fabric creating useful pieces of art.
-FB: @nuthatchandbluet
+Socials: @nuthatchandbluet

 Simple Shoemaking – Sharon Raymond – Shutesbury, MA – Sharon Raymond uses leather upholstery remnants and inner tubes to make ecological footwear for children and adults.
 She provides an Introduction to Simple Shoemaking here.